Wholesale Cell Phones Samsung, Nokia, NYPD, DMCA

 NOKIA TO COMPETE WITH RIVALS WITH MORE CHEAPER MODELS

 Nokia is shifting the focus of its turnaround strategy to regaining domination of cheaper handsets after a stuttering campaign to catch up with Apple and Samsung in high-end smartphones.
-Company sources said it would introduce cut-price basic phones to compete with the likes of Huawei and ZTE and a new, lower-price model of its Lumia smartphone on Monday at the Mobile World Congress convention in Barcelona.
-Nokia, once the industry's undisputed leader, is struggling to close the yawning gap with Apple's iPhones and Samsung's Galaxy smartphones and is also losing share in the low-end market which still accounts for the bulk of its sales.
-While some media reports have said that Nokia will announce a tablet in Barcelona, the company is not yet ready to unveil one, one of the sources said.
+The company will introduce cut-price basic phones to compete with Huawei and ZTE and a new, lower-price model of its Lumia smartphone at the Mobile World Congress convention in Barcelona.

 APPLE-SAMSUNG JUDGE SAYS COMPANIES MUST NARROW LAWSUIT

 Apple Inc. and Samsung Electronics Co. must narrow their patent-infringement lawsuit case scheduled for trial in 2014, a judge ruled.
-U.S. District Judge Lucy H. Koh in San Jose, California, today told lawyers from both companies that they must “focus and streamline” their cases to 25 patent claims, or elements of the patents at issue, and 25 accused products.
-Koh made the request from the bench today in the latest of two related patent cases.
-The lawsuit was filed last year and covers technology in newer smartphones made by both companies, including Samsung’s Galaxy S III and Apple’s iPhone 5
+Judge Lucy H. Koh in San Jose, California, requested both companies to streamline their cases to 25 patent claims and 25 accused products.
+The lawsuit covers technology in newer smartphones, including Samsung’s Galaxy S III and Apple’s iPhone 5.

 PETITION AGAINST UNLOCKED PHONES DMCA RULING WILL FORCE WHITE HOUSE RESPONSE